 In response to the health crisis facing our nation, the Coronavirus Aid, Relief and Economic Security (CARES) Act became law in March of 2020.
-Most of the reporting surrounding the Act has focused on the economic relief that will be coming to individuals and businesses, but there are provisions contained in the Act that impact charitable giving options for individuals who are interested in supporting NC Wesleyan College during these unprecedented times.
+Most of the reporting surrounding the Act has focused on the economic relief that will be coming to individuals and businesses, but there are provisions contained in the Act that impact charitable giving options for individuals who are interested in supporting NC Wesleyan University during these unprecedented times.
 If you are considering, below are key takeaways from this new law that could influence 2020 charitable giving decisions.

 Ways to support NC Wesleyan during the COVID-19 crisis

 The Faculty Opportunity Fund will provide support for our faculty’s most immediate needs as they transition to the on-line environment.